Flavia Maxima Fausta: Execution

 In 326, Fausta was put to death by Constantine, following the execution of Crispus, his eldest son by Minervina.
 The circumstances surrounding the two deaths were unclear.
 Various explanations have been suggested; in one, Fausta is set against Crispus, as in the anonymous Epitome de Caesaribus, or conversely her adultery, perhaps with the stepson who was close to her in age, is suggested.

 According to the Latin Epitome de Caesaribus and the Ecclesiastical History of Philostorgius (as epitomized by Photius), Fausta was executed by being locked in a bath which was over heated, in connection with the death of Crispus, which "people [thought]" was caused by Fausta's accusation of unclear nature.
 But Constantine, having obtained rule over the whole Roman Empire by remarkable success in wars, ordered his son Crispus to be put to death, at the behest (so people think) of his wife Fausta.
 Later he locked his wife Fausta in overheated baths and killed her, because his mother Helena blamed him out of excessive grief for her grandson.

 Zosimus, on the other hand, suggests adultery as the reason: He killed Crispus, who had been deemed worthy of the rank of Caesar, as I have said before, when he incurred suspicion of having sexual relations with his stepmother Fausta, without taking any notice of the laws of nature.
 Constantine's mother Helena was distressed at such a grievous event and refused to tolerate the murder of the young man.
 As if to soothe her [feelings] Constantine tried to remedy the evil with a greater evil: having ordered baths to be heated above the normal level, he deposited Fausta in them and brought her out when she was dead.

 In Zonaras' version written in the 12th century, Crispus' death was caused by Fausta's retaliatory accusation of rape following her unsuccessful sexual advances toward him.
 But when Constantine realized his innocence, he punished her, mirroring the myth of Phaedra and Hippolytus.
 Scholars have noted that if Crispus was found to be innocent, his condemnation of memory should have been lifted, but it was not.

-Although Hans Pohlsander dismissed the idea of Fausta's death being accidental, viewing the condemnation of memory to be certain proof that Constantine intended to kill his wife, David Woods' response was that, "Accidents continue to happen even to people deep in disgrace."
-He suggested that Crispus and Fausta were not actually executed, offering the connection of overheated bathing with contemporaneous techniques of abortion, a suggestion that implies an unwanted, adulterous pregnancy from her relationship with Crispus and a fatal accident during the abortion.